Praetego’s first Amadorin, PimoxIV, is an intravenous (IV) infusion drug candidate to mitigate COVID-19 kidney risk.

 Raja G. Khalifah, PhD

 Raja G. Khalifah, PhD, is a broadly trained chemist and biochemist who transitioned from academia to directing research at three startups founded on discoveries from his research.
 Experienced in medicinal chemistry and drug design, pharmacokinetics and drug metabolism, and preclinical and clinical studies.
 Primary co-inventor on 15 issued US patents in Amadorins and related fields.

 Chief Medical Officer

-Peter is both an accomplished surgeon and clinical researcher.
+Peter C. Johnson, MD, is both an accomplished surgeon and clinical researcher.
 His career is complemented by successful entrepreneurial endeavors in the space of regenerative medicine and biomedical technology.

 Chief Financial Officer